German court convicts 97-year-old ex-secretary at Nazi camp

 “In view of Furchner’s recent statement to the court that she ‘regretted everything,’ we were concerned that the court might accept her defense attorney’s plea for an acquittal,” Zuroff said in a statement.
 “Yet given her claim that she had no knowledge of the murders being committed in the camp, her regret was far from convincing.”

+U.N.
+Secretary-General Antonio Guterres’ spokesperson, Stephane Dujarric, said of the verdict that “it shows that it’s never too late to ensure that there was some accountability for crimes committed of such horrific nature.”

 Prosecutors in Itzehoe said during the proceedings that Furchner’s trial may be the last of its kind.
-However, a special federal prosecutors’ office in Ludwigsburg tasked with investigating Nazi-era war crimes says another five cases are currently pending with prosecutors in various parts of Germany, dpa reported.
+However, a special federal prosecutors’ office in Ludwigsburg tasked with investigating Nazi-era war crimes says prosecutors in various parts of Germany have five more cases pending, dpa reported.

 Charges of murder and accessory to murder aren’t subject to a statute of limitations.